 One of just 20 finalists across the United States, the GM Modern Housing Legacy Homes project stands to benefit from the Vote Your Main Street campaign, going on now through October 26th, 2018.

 Participation is easy.
 Anyone passionate about preserving part of Michigan’s automotive heritage can simply visit voteyourmainstreet.org/pontiac to create a login and password, or connect through Facebook, and then vote every day—up to five times—to bring home the funds.

 Vote for Pontiac – GM Modern Housing Legacy Homes!
 Continue reading

-If you’re looking for some serious frights this fall, the Erebus Haunted Attraction should be your final destination.
-Located in downtown Pontiac, this four-story haunted venue has 30,000 square feet of scary fun, making it one of the largest walk-through haunted attractions in the world.
+Oakland County is home to one of the scariest places in Michigan: the Erebus Haunted Attraction.
+Located in downtown Pontiac, this four-story venue is 30,000 square feet of frightening fun, making it one of the largest walk-through haunted attractions in the world.

 Check out our video below for a sneak peek of the Erebus Haunted Attraction: